Health and Safety Excellence program: Topic requirements

 Requirements:

-Your business will establish, implement, monitor and maintain a written procedure for reporting workplace hazards.
+Your business will establish, implement, monitor and maintain a written standard for reporting workplace hazards.

-- outline how completed hazard reports will be used, including who is responsible for responding to the reports and making sure steps are taken to correct the hazard
+• outline how a completed hazard report will be used, including who is responsible for responding to the reports and making sure steps are taken to correct the hazard

 Workplace inspections